Ghost Legend Pre-Workout is a supplement designed to boost energy and focus to enhance and optimize your workout

-Pre workouts are one of the longest-standing classes of workout supplement with the first official formulation—Ultimate Orange—showing-up in the 1980s.
-Things have come a long way since then with many preworkouts, like 4 Gauge and Beyond Raw LIT, hitting the market.
-Today we’re taking a closer look at the hip and trendy Ghost Legend Pre Workout.
+Pre-workouts are one of the longest-standing classes of workout supplements, with the first official formulation—Ultimate Orange—showing up in the 1980s.
+Things have come a long way since then, with many pre-workouts, like 4 Gauge and Beyond Raw LIT, hitting the market.
+Today we’re taking a closer look at the hip and trendy Ghost Legend Pre-Workout.

-If you’ve been living under the proverbial rock and have never heard of a pre-workout supplement, they are a class of supplement specifically designed to energize your body and enhance the quality of your workout through improved performance.
+If you’ve been living under the proverbial rock and have never heard of a pre-workout supplement, they are a class of supplements specifically designed to energize your body and enhance the quality of your workout through improved performance.

-And depending on the formulation, some pre-workouts also contain ingredients that promise to increase strength, muscular endurance and provide a greater pump to help build bigger muscles.
+And depending on the formulation, some pre-workouts also contain ingredients that promise to increase strength and muscular endurance and provide a greater pump to help build bigger muscles.

 About Ghost Legend

 The first thing that stands out about Ghost Legend is the branding.
-With clean lines and vibrant colors, Ghost have shied away from the typical industry approach of draping half-naked bodies all over their product pages and instead put all their energy into positioning themselves as a lifestyle brand.
+With clean lines and vibrant colors, Ghost has shied away from the typical industry approach of draping half-naked bodies all over its product pages and instead put all its energy into positioning itself as a lifestyle brand.

 Directly from the Ghost website:

 GHOST is the world’s first lifestyle sports nutrition brand.
 GHOST encourages people to rethink the boundaries and lifestyles championed by traditional sports nutrition brands in exchange for an all-encompassing, fit lifestyle.
 GHOST products can be found online at ghostlifestyle.com and in-store at GNC and select retailers worldwide.

-Founded in 2016 and head-quartered in Chicago, Ghost is definitely one of the smaller supplement companies out there with just 36 employees.
+Founded in 2016 and headquartered in Chicago, Ghost is one of the smaller supplement companies with just 36 employees.
 But rather than hiding from this, they actively invite you into their story by sharing compelling and engaging content about the evolution of their brand.

-This is marketing done right with strong branding and inclusive messaging that compels you to buy something—just so you can be part of the growing Ghost family.
+This is marketing done right with solid branding and inclusive messaging that compels you to buy something—so that you can be part of the growing Ghost family.